How to use the Material Separation Photoshop Plugin

 ![]() | ![]() |

-A layer is then created with a layer mask applied.
+A layer will be created with the layer mask applied.

 |---|---|